 “’What do you think to that, then”’ he asked everyone in sight.
 Not willing to trust his precious cargo to either of the two roadies, he had actually stuffed the tamboura case in the backseat of one of his Porsches, which he parked right in front of the main entrance so he could carry the instrument by hand up the steps…Having seen how well Paul’s loops had worked, George wanted to contribute one of his own, so I recorded him playing a single note on the huge instrument – again using a close-miking technique – and turned it into a loop.
 It ended up becoming the sound that opens the track.”

-John also apparently re-recorded his Leslie-speaker vocal part that ends the song on this day, but another interesting overdub also was recorded.
+John also apparently re-recorded his Leslie-speaker vocal part that ends the song on this day, but another interesting overdub was also recorded.
 The five loops were to act as the “solo” of the song but, after more listening; a decision was made to spruce it up a little more.
 The first four measures of the solo section premiered the tamboura loop, but afterwards they spliced in something that was recorded the previous day.
 According to “Revolution In The Head,” “The second half of the instrumental break consists of parts of McCartney’s guitar solo for ‘Taxman’ slowed down a tone, cut up, and run backwards…The tell-tale octave leap on D of the ‘Taxman’ solo can be heard on ‘Tomorrow Never Knows’ (reversed and transposed down to C) at 1:15.”

 There was one final touch added to complete the song.
 “Another sonic component,” Geoff explains, “the little bit of tack piano at the end was a fluke.
 It actually came from a trial we did on the first take, when the group were just putting ideas down, but Paul heard it during one of the playbacks and suggested that we fly it into the fadeout, and it worked perfectly.”
 With this complete by 11:30 pm, the song was deemed acceptable to all and was destined for mixing in the near future.